Schumer says U.S. Senate to vote on election reform next week | Politics

 Schumer says U.S. Senate to vote on election reform next week

+Schumer has already warned Republicans that failure to advance the legislation would prompt him to find a way to move it forward without them.
+"We cannot allow conservative-controlled states to double down on their regressive and subversive voting bills," Schumer said in a letter to fellow Democrats calling for a vote as early as Wednesday.

-U.S. Senate Majority Leader Chuck Schumer said on Thursday that the Senate will hold a procedural vote as early as next Wednesday on election reform legislation aimed at reversing state-level Republican voting restrictions.
+Top U.S. Senate Democrat Chuck Schumer said on Thursday the chamber will vote next week on whether to debate a new election reform bill aimed at countering the growth of state-level Republican voting restrictions.

+The move sets up a fresh conflict with Senate Republicans, all 50 of whom voted against a voting rights bill in June.
+Top Republican Senator Mitch McConnell last month said he would block the new bill.
+Schumer has already warned Republicans that failure to advance the legislation would prompt him to find a way to move it forward without them.

-"We cannot allow conservative-controlled states to double down on their regressive and subversive voting bills," Schumer said in a "Dear Colleague" letter to his fellow Senate Democrats.
+"We cannot allow conservative-controlled states to double down on their regressive and subversive voting bills," Schumer said in a letter to fellow Democrats calling for a vote as early as Wednesday.
+At least 18 Republican-led states have enacted laws restricting voting access this year, following Republican former President Donald Trump's false claims the 2020 election was stolen from him through widespread voting fraud.

+The bill, dubbed the Freedom to Vote Act, would ensure that all qualified voters can request mail-in ballots and have at least 15 days of early voting.
+It also would allow people to register to vote as late as Election Day, which would become a public holiday.
+It also would place new federal controls on how state legislatures draw the 435 House of Representatives districts in an attempt to minimize "gerrymandering" resulting in oddly-shaped areas that give one political party an advantage over others in congressional elections.

+The measure would require 60 votes to move forward and failure could prompt Democrats to revisit the question of reforming the Senate filibuster https://www.reuters.com/world/us/what-is-us-senate-filibuster-why-is-everyone-talking-about-it-2021-03-10 rule that requires a super-majority vote for most legislation.
+Schumer signaled to Republicans last month that he would look for a path around the filibuster if Republicans blocked the reform measure.
+Democrats and Republicans each control 50 Senate seats, with Vice President Kamala Harris wielding the tie-breaking vote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)